PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 ### Preface
 Occasionally, there's a more or less large cache of *BOOK* files coming in.
 Since this is happening in an irregular but frequent manner, I tend to forget how to efficiently handle this situation.
 This document is primarily meant to serve as a reminder, and copy-paste snippet provider how to prepare/expand the OS/390 environment running in the *Hercules-390* mainframe emulator accordingly.
 If it helps others, very good!

+**Note**: OS/390 ADCD 2.10 is partly incompatible with large 3390 DASDs.
+Hence, this document shows how to spread *BOOK*s over several smaller DASD volumes.

 ----
 ## Preparation
 Steps do take before upload can commence.